marcduiker/building-a-resilient-workflow-with-durable-functions/labs/15_create_azure_resources.md

 ### 1. Azure Resources

-Up to now you've ran your Function App locally using an emulated storage account.
-In order to run the application in Azure you need the following:
+Up to now we've ran our Function App locally using an emulated storage account.
+In order to run the application in Azure we need the following:

-- A resource group, which is a logical container for your Azure resources
+- A resource group, which is a logical container for our Azure resources
-- A storage account, which is used to store your Function App files and is also used by Durable Functions.
+- A storage account, which is used to store our Function App files and is also used by Durable Functions.
 - A Function App resource
-- Optional but highly recommended: Application Insights, which is used for monitoring and diagnosing your application.
+- Optional but highly recommended: Application Insights, which is used for monitoring and diagnosing our application.

 ### 2. Creating resources